simatic-ax/ae-tiax/README.md

 ## Which examples can you find in ths application example

 This application example shows two different use cases.
-To read the description of the use caes, just follow the link below.
+To read the description of the use cases, just follow the link below.

 1. [Traffic light](./docs/TrafficLight.md) : A traffic light which is realized with the [statemachine](https://github.com/simatic-ax/statemachine) library.
 1. JSON serializer (in work) : A JSON structure created with the usage of the [JSON](https://github.com/simatic-ax/json) library can be filled with parameters and serialized to an ARRAY OF CHAR.
 1. Further ideas?
-Just create an [issue](https://github.com/simatic-ax/ae-tiax/issues/new?assignees=&labels=&template=feature_request.md&title=) or a `pull request`.
+Just create an [issue](https://github.com/simatic-ax/ae-tiax/issues/new?assignees=&labels=&template=feature_request.md&title=) or even better a `pull request`.

+## How to install the application example?

+      Run the following commands in a CLI
+      ```sh
+      apax create @simatic-ax/ae-trafficlight --registry https://npm.pkg.github.com ae-trafficlight
+      cd ae-trafficlight
+      axcode .
+      ```

 ## How to generate a TIA Portal global library

 Before we can create the TIA Portal global library, please check, if the `TIA_PORTAL_INSTALL_PATH` in the `.env` file points to your TIA Portal installation.

-## Steps to create a TIA Portal global library
+### Steps to create a TIA Portal global library

 1. Compile the ST code with `apax build`
 1. Export the compiled library into HandoverFiles with `ax2tia...`